Student-Athletes & The NCAA

 Division I Division II Requirement

-2 years 2 years Social Science
+2 units 2 units Social Science

-• The Recruiting Process
+• The Recruitment Process

 • Complete a Recruiting Questionnaire for each athletic team you are interested in

-• Retrieve the coach’s name, email, and phone number and contact them
+• Retrieve the coach’s name, email, and phone number and contact them with an email expressing your interest

-• Create an online athletic resume or profile
+• Create an online athletic resume or profile (this can be on Instagram, X, or a player site specific to your sport)

 • When emailing coaches, share your links to your game tape and athletic resume/profile